 - Enrollment agreements

-Decide next steps for the loan
+Step 3: Decide the next steps for the loan.

 You can choose to put your loan into forbearance—temporarily pausing your payments—as part of your claim.
 The process is usually automatic, but you want to contact your student loan servicer to ensure they receive relevant information about your forbearance.

 Be aware that unsubsidized loans in forbearance accrue interest, so you’ll have to pay interest on any balances that aren’t forgiven.